thisisnotruben/Starship-Invasion/README.md

 # Starship Invasion

 # TODO
-- level 4
-	- race track
-	- add random/triggered explosions
+- level 4: add random/triggered explosions
-- space walk audio:
-	- of alerting when asteroids are coming
-	- impact of asteroids
+- dialogue in game
+- when you start game, it shows a tutorial

 ## Maybe
 - space warrior: special of throwing grenade?